core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 responses carried within CoAP responses.

 Note that this specification is distinct from DoH, since the CoAP-specific FETCH method {{-coap-fetch}} is used.
-This has the benefit of having the DNS query in the body like when using the POST method, but still with the same caching advantages of responses to requests that use the GET method.
+This has the benefit of having the DNS query in the body as when using the POST method, but still with the same caching advantages of responses to requests that use the GET method.
 Having the DNS query in the body means that we do not need extra base64 encoding, which would increase code complexity and message sizes.
 Also, this allows for the block-wise transfer of queries {{-coap-blockwise}}.